 Welcome to this Magoosh lesson on How to Pace for the ACT Science Test.
 Oh, my gosh, this is such an important lesson, because the ACT is a notoriously time presses test and the ACT science test for many students is the most time pressured test of all.
 And our students have been anecdotally reporting over the past few years that they think the ACT science questions and passages have been getting more and more complex, which means that the section has been getting a lot more difficult to finish in time.
-Show Transcript
+Read full transcript

 So, all the more reason that learning how to manage your time is so incredibly crucial to your success on the ACT Science Test.
 So first, let's just take a look at how the section breaks down time-wise.
 You have 35 minutes to do 40 questions and this means you're going to have 6 or 7 passages.
 Now for the longest time, the ACT Science Test had seven passages and in recent tests or on recent tests in recent years, there have been six passages.